The Application Period is Now Open!

 “It is a gift from the theatre gods to have the opportunity to share space with individuals that seek to empower and challenge the status quo, whilst interacting and learning from Seattle’s best artistic community.
 It’s worth it.
 100%.”

-3) Placement within the industry.
+3) Networking with industry leaders.
 The final goal of the program is to get participants hired or engaged in future Intiman mainstage productions, or other professional opportunities in Seattle and nationally.
 This is an ongoing goal with Emerging Artists who successfully graduate IEAP.
 We want to help you succeed!

 “Before IEAP I didn’t even know those theatres existed and now I’ve gotten in front of their Casting Directors.
 I appreciate all you’ve done and continue to do.”

-- 3 Directors – Intiman seeks three directors for the 2016 Emerging Artist Program.
+- 5 Directors – Intiman seeks five directors for the 2017 Emerging Artist Program.
 Qualified applicants should have 3-5 years directing experience at the community level, or be currently working toward (or a recent graduate of) an MFA program.
 Aspiring Emerging Directors should also be committed to Intiman’s mission.
-Directors selected will work with Intiman’s artistic leadership to direct a piece of material, or a new play written by a fellow emerging artist, that connects to the themes of the 2016 festival.
+Directors selected will work with Intiman’s artistic leadership to direct 3 solo works on themes of intersectionality as written by fellow emerging artists.
 Program participants should be prepared to commit to 30+ hours a week including business hours on Tuesdays and Thursdays.
-This track is designed for persons who aspire to become professional directors or in some way intersect with the role of professional directing.
+This track is designed for aspiring professional directors.

 “There was an incredible openness and availability from the Intiman Staff – they were constantly engaged with us, in a very active and participatory way.”

-- 10-20 Actors – Intiman seeks skilled actors with experience holding leading roles in amateur, community, or collegiate theatre and/or supporting roles in professional theatre productions.
+- 15 Actors – Intiman seeks skilled actors with experience holding leading roles in amateur, community, or collegiate theatre and/or supporting roles in professional theatre productions.
 Ideal candidates are energetic and self-motivated.
 This track is designed for actors who want to further their studies while also meeting as many people within the Seattle theatre industry as possible.
 This is perfect for actors that have recently moved to Seattle, actors that want to move to Seattle, actors who want to “step up” to the next level of professionalism and rigor, and actors who want a chance to step outside their ordinary routine and study their craft.
+Emerging Actors will write and develop solo works under the mentorship of our 2017 Season Co-curator, Sara Porkalob.

-Priority Application Packets must be received no later than March 4., and must be emailed as ONE PDF FILE to EmergingArtist@Intiman.org or mailed to Emerging Artist Program Producer, 201 Mercer St. Seattle WA 98109.
-We will continue to accept non-priority applications through March 14th.
+Application Packets must be received no later than February 20, and can be uploaded into the online application as ONE PDF FILE.
+Additional application materials can be emailed to EmergingArtist@Intiman.org or mailed to Emerging Artist Program Producer, 201 Mercer St. Seattle WA 98109.
 Complete applications must include:

 IMPORTANT NOTES TO APPLICANTS:

-- Your completed application can either be emailed to EmergingArtist@Intiman.org or mailed to our office at 201 Mercer St., Seattle WA 98109.
+- Your completed application can either be uploaded into the online application form or mailed to our office at 201 Mercer St., Seattle WA 98109.

 - If your reference does not want to provide you with an open copy of their recommendation, you may mail their sealed Letter of Reference along with your completed application packet.
 Recommendations will not be accepted separately from your application.